-On December 21, 2020, Profound entered into a co-development agreement with GE Healthcare whereby GE Healthcare and Profound have agreed to a non-exclusive, worldwide license that will enable Profound to interface its TULSA-PRO system with certain GE Healthcare MRI scanners.
+On December 21, 2020, Profound entered into a co-development agreement with GE Healthcare (the "GE Agreement") whereby GE Healthcare and Profound have agreed to a non-exclusive, worldwide license that will enable Profound to interface its TULSA-PRO system with certain GE Healthcare MRI scanners.
 The collaboration with GE Healthcare expands our potential to interface with a significant portion of GE's new and currently installed MRI scanners globally.
+In March 2022, Profound confirmed the TULSA-PRO system's new compatibility with GE Healthcare's 3T MRI scanners and signed the first site agreement for a TULSA-PRO® system interfaced with a GE scanner.